 One of our earlier lessons was how important it is to communicate with each other.
 I was never willing to express my feelings to my new wife, and it took her years of prying me until I finally grew into someone that communicates with their partner when something needs to be voiced.
 This lesson is a game-changer when it comes to relationship growth and maintenance.
 One particular frustration that I was unable to communicate with my partner was my sexual frustration.
 While almost every other aspect of our marriage is a perfect fit, I had a high sex drive, and she did not.

 For several years we struggled to find a solution to sexual unsatisfaction and low libido.
 It was hard on our partnership and overshadowed our daily life regularly.
 Eventually, we overcame our obstacle and found a satisfying balance of regular sex.
 Years later I realized that there is something else I needed to communicate.
 You see sex had become well… regular.
 Routine and less emotional.
 I began to wonder if my sexual prime had peaked at our earlier stages of dating and now I would never get a sexy striptease again.
 My wife is beautiful and arousing.
 She is my best friend and partner.
 Since I would never go outside of my marriage, I had to bring the seduction and charged emotions back into our relationship or face saying goodbye to the good old days of hot sex.

-And out of necessity for great sex and emotional foreplay, FANTASY WEEKENDS became my special invitation to making sex more fun.
+And out of necessity for great sex and emotional foreplay, FANTASY WEEKENDS became my special invitation to making sex more connected.
 And from that point forward our emotional connection, physical attraction, trust, and understanding all elevated to a higher level that solidifies our bond.